joy-hui/Team-Profile-Generator/README.md

 ## Installation
 * You can create one by running npm init when you first set up the project, before installing any dependencies.
-* The command should be run to install dependencies: npm i
+* The command should be run to install dependencies:
+  * npm init -y
+  * npm install --save inquirer@^8.0.0
+  * npm i jest

 ## Usage
 * The application will be invoked by using the following command: node index.js